Prokopp/the-free-hive-book/the-free-hive-book.md

 WHERE indicator_name = 'Trade (% of GDP)';
 ```

-We can also exclude empty `NULL` results for the year 2011:
+We can furthermore limit results to data of the year 2011:

 ```sql
 SELECT `country_name`, `2011` AS trade_2011 FROM wdi WHERE